cozmo/gandalf.js/readme.md

 ```

 ## Basic Usage
-gandalf is called on inputs with a data attribute specifying which validators to check the values against.
+Gandalf is called on inputs with a data attribute specifying which validators to check the values against.
 When the validation has completed, it runs the passed callback.

 In the most simple usage gandalf is called on a set of inputs.
 It checks the value of the inputs againt the validator functions listed in the `data-validators` attributes.
 Validators are in the form `name[param,anothr_param,...]` and are seperated by spaces.
 Gandalf provides several default validators and you can provide custom validators as well.
 See [advanced usage](#advanced-usage) for more info.